HigginsChristopher/Super-Search/README.md

 To get started with Super Search, follow these steps:

 1. Clone the repository: `git clone https://github.com/HigginsChristopher/Super-Search.git`
-2. Install dependencies: `npm install`
-3. Start the application: `npm start`
+2. Start the application (will also install dependencies): `npm start`
-4. Navigate to `http://localhost:4200` in your browser to access the application.
+3. Navigate to `http://localhost:4200` in your browser to access the application.

 ## Acknowledgements